Health Matters 2017 Speakers

 Dr. Bobinet has five words of advice on achieving holistic well-being: Compassionately design your brain-behavior gap.
 As a national speaker, author, and CEO-founder of engagedIN, a neuroscience behavior design firm, Dr. Bobinet devotes her life to cracking the code of WHY we engage in what we do.
 Every day, she and her team use neuroscience and design thinking to change behavior and make health and wellness more engaging.
 She is the author of Well Designed Life: 10 Lessons in Brain Science and Design Thinking for a Mindful, Healthy, and Purposeful Life and authors a column on behavior neuroscience design for Experience Life magazine.

-Associate Professor of Ophthalmology, Byers Eye Institute, Stanford
+Associate Professor of Ophthalmology, Byers Eye Institute at Stanford

 Dr. Dubra and his collaborative research team are devoted to developing, translating, and applying innovative ophthalmic imaging tools to improve the understanding, diagnosis, and treatment of conditions that lead to vision loss.
 Dr. Dubra uses adaptive optics ophthalmoscopy (AO) to correct for the eye’s own imperfections thus allowing visualization of the living retina at the cellular scale.
 His current collaboration with Dr. Goldberg is aimed at identifying novel biomarkers for early detection and progression monitoring of glaucoma and other neurodegenerative diseases.
 He joined the Stanford faculty in the fall of 2016.